sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

 comments to make documentation of a class as a web page.

 The compiler will skip over comments.
 However, it is a good idea to use comments to make notes to yourself and other programmers working with you.
-Here are some examples of commenting:
+Here is an example of commenting:

 .. code-block:: java